CHS Celebrates National Disability Employment Awareness Month

-TORONTO, ON – To celebrate National Disability Employment Awareness Month, the Canadian Hearing Society (CHS) is recognizing the contributions of Canadians who are Deaf or hard of hearing and issuing a call to action for employers.
+TORONTO, ON – To celebrate National Disability Employment Awareness Month, CHS is recognizing the contributions of Canadians who are Deaf or hard of hearing and issuing a call to action for employers.

 “Employers across Canada can do more to support Canadians who are Deaf and hard of hearing,” says Gary Malkowski, VP of Stakeholder and Employer Relations at CHS.
 “Individuals who have the skills, the education and the ability also have the right to the same employment opportunities as those who are hearing with similar qualifications.”